jonathan-tessier/qgmhd/README.md

 Perturbations are evolved on a doubly periodic rectangle using a pseudo-spectral method with a smooth filter and AB3 timestepping.

-Example: Vorticity snapshot of an unstable Bickley jet (without any magnetism) in the nonlinear regime.
+Example: Vorticity snapshot of an unstable Bickley jet (without any magnetism).

 <img src="Images/jet.png" alt="" width="400" height="400"/>